emagiz/emdocs/howto/How to use releases in Deloy.md

 - ![alt text](https://github.com/emagiz/emdocs/blob/master/howto/Details.JPG) **Details:**  in this pop-up the details of the release are shown.
 Open this pop-up to rename or delete the release.
 To delete a release, there is a button on the bottom of the pop-up 'Delete'.

 ## How to install a release?
-All the other releases have the same funcionalities, which are edit, details, install and update to next environment.
+All the other releases have the same features, which are edit, show details, install and update to next environment.
 - **Compare:** the release which is currently selected, is marked green in the menu on the right.
 It is possible to compare a running release with another release by selecting both the releases.
 If you want to compare an older version with the Create Phase, do not forget to press the 'Refresh' button.
 The differences between the releases will be shown in colors:\
   <i>Green</i>: These components are added. \
   <i>Grey</i>: Deleted flows compared to the installed release will turn grey. \